-A practical foreign exchange and currency guide on sending money and travel to Kenya
+A practical foreign exchange and currency guide to Kenya

 Filling the country’s landscape, adding depth and resonance to Kenya’s age-old story, are some of Africa’s best-known peoples.
 The Maasai, the Samburu, the Turkana, the Swahili, the Kikuyu: these are the peoples whose histories and daily struggles tell the story of a country and of a continent.